belivenn/anchor-escrow-q2-2026/README.md

 ---

 ### The instructions of the program are also using custom discriminators as demonstrated below:
+- **Custom discriminators**: Discriminators of 1-byte are used to override the default 8-byte discriminators.
 ```rust
 #[program]
 pub mod anchor_escrow_q2_2026 {